DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Movement order

-- Character moves first, then assassin, then merc, then zombie toast, then spider, then hydra.
+- Character moves first, then assassin, then merc, then zombie toast, then spider, then hydra, then allies.
 - If character moves into boulder, then the boulder will move first.

 Battle Order: